-The curriculum is delivered on a part-time basis for the AGNP, AGCNS, FNP, PMHNP, and NE tracks.
-There are curriculum sequences for each track.
-Adult-Gerontology Clinical Nurse Specialist with an education focus, Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, and the Nurse Educator.
+The curriculum is delivered on a part-time basis for working nurses in the AGNP, FNP, and PMHNP tracks.
+There are curriculum sequences for each track: Adult-Gerontology Nurse Practitioner, Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner.
 The curriculum is designed so that students are free to schedule courses, as they are able to take them with some exceptions.
-The graduate core curriculum and all NP tracks are online, while CNS, NE, and Nurse Anesthetist specialty courses continue to be offered blended or in person.
-AGCNS and NE students must take Seminar I and Seminar II.
-During these two courses, students will apply knowledge and skills accrued during earlier studies.
+The graduate core curriculum and all NP tracks are online, while Nurse Anesthetist specialty courses continue to be offered blended or in person.
 Four AGNP clinical courses, Diagnosis and Management of Clinical Problems in Adults I, Diagnosis and Management of Clinical Problems of Adults II, Comprehensive Care of Older Adults, and Adult-Gerontology Nurse Practitioner Seminar are taken during the last three semesters in the order listed.
 Three FNP courses, Primary Care of the Adult, Primary Care of the Aging Family, and Primary Care of the Young Family are taken during the final three semesters in the order listed.
 Four PMHNP clinical courses, Advanced Diagnosis and Psychopathology Across the Lifespan I, advanced Diagnosis and Psychopathology Across the Lifespan II, Advanced Psychotherapeutic Treatment Modalities Across the Lifespan, and Advanced Diagnosis and Psychotherapeutic Treatment Modalities in Special Populations are taken during the last three semesters in the order listed.
 Psychopharmacology Across the Lifespan is taken concurrently with the first PMHNP clinical course.
 Advanced Pathophysiology, Advanced Assessment, and Advanced Pharmacology courses are taken during the three semesters immediately prior to the first AGNP, FNP, or PMHNP clinical course.